Wonder Wheel: Vourderis ownership

+1980s and 1990s

 Fred Garms was looking to sell the wheel by 1983, as he was getting older and unable to manage the wheel.
-At the time, Deno D. Vourderis had been interested in buying the wheel whenever Garms was willing to sell.
-At the time, Vourderis was in a hospital recovering from a stabbing attack, but Garms approached Deno's son Dennis on the possibility of purchasing the ride.
+Denos D. Vourderis had long been interested in buying the wheel from Garms.
+Vourderis was in a hospital recovering from a stabbing attack when Garms approached Deno's son Dennis on the possibility of purchasing the ride.
 On June 7, 1983, Vourderis bought the Wonder Wheel from Garms and his cousin Walter Kerner Sr., and it became "Deno's Wonder Wheel".
-According to The New York Times, the only maintenance instructions given to the Vourderis family were the words "Good Luck" scribbled on a cardboard cigarette box.
-The Vourderis family restored the Wonder Wheel and made it the central attraction of Deno's Wonder Wheel Amusement Park.
-They spent $250,000 to restore the wheel, in addition to the $250,000 cost of buying it.
-Vourderis stated that part of the wheel's allure had come from when he had proposed to his future wife Lula atop the wheel 36 years prior to the purchase: he had promised to give the wheel to his wife as a future gift.
+The New York Times wrote that the only maintenance instructions given to the Vourderis family were the words "Good Luck" scribbled on a cardboard cigarette box.
+The ride cost Vourderis $250,000.
+He stated that part of the wheel's allure had come from when he had proposed to his future wife Lula atop the wheel 36 years prior to the purchase: he had promised to give the wheel to his wife as a future gift.

+The Vourderis family restored the Wonder Wheel and made it the central attraction of Deno's Wonder Wheel Amusement Park, which Denos had acquired in 1980.
+They spent $250,000 to restore the wheel.
+Vourderis planned to begin allowing couples to host weddings on the ride, and he also rented it out for film shoots.
+He had paid off the ride's cost by 1985, and a 65th-anniversary celebration for the ride was hosted the same year.
+Vourderis acquired the land for $150,000 in 1987, and the New York City Landmarks Preservation Commission (LPC) first considered designating the ride as a city landmark in July of that year.
+Although Vourderis initially supported the designation when it was proposed, Newsday said he became "angry at the city" after learning that the designation would force him to ask the city for permission to repair the ride.
+Following public hearings in May 1989, the LPC formally designated the ride as a landmark that year.